Reflow-HQ/libs/cart-react/README.md

 ### `<AddToCart/>`

-Renders controls for variant selection, personalization option, a quantity widget and a button that adds the product to the cart.
+Renders controls for variant selection, personalization options, a quantity widget and a button that adds the product to the cart.

 ```js
 import { useState, useEffect } from "react";